 The Library has enjoyed a steady increase in funding since FY2016.
-In FY2020, the Library enjoyed an increase in County funding of 3.2% and State funding of 4.3%.
+In FY2021, the Library enjoyed an increase in County funding of 3.2% and State funding of 4.3%.
 An increase in support from both the County and the State has allowed the Library to move forward with the goals set out in the 2016-2019 strategic plan.

-The Library received several grants in FY2020.
-The Charles County Arts Alliance awarded the Library with a grant of \$7,800 (some of which was returned, due to the cancellation of some scheduled programming due to the pandemic) to be used for programs emphasizing the arts, literature and music.
-A grant of \$12,000 was awarded to the Library from the Maryland State Library (MSL) for staff development, training and conference attendance, for library staff.
-The Southern Maryland Regional Library Association, Inc. (SMRLA) continued its support of staff development by allocating \$10,000 towards staff pursuing their Masters of Library Science (MLS) degree.
+The Library received several operating grants in FY2021.
+A grant of \$12,000 was again awarded to the Library from the Maryland State Library (MSL) for staff development, training and conference attendance, for library staff.
+MSL also awarded a Wi-fi community access grant of \$7,540 to the Library in order to improve patrons' access to the internet.
+The Southern Maryland Regional Library Association, Inc. (SMRLA) continued its support of staff development by allocating \$7,500 towards staff pursuing their Masters of Library Science (MLS) degree.
 SMRLA also provided flow-through funding from the federal government's CARES Act for pandemic related expenses for cleaning and PPE.
-A \$1,116 grant was awarded by the Preschool Development Grant program and emergency funding of \$20,466 was provided by the State to provide expanded broadband access.
+The Charles County Arts Alliance awarded the Library with a grant of \$2,378 to be used for programs emphasizing the arts, literature, and music.